What is Glaucoma?

 My diagnosis was relatively easy because of family issues, our family history.
 My mother had it for many years, she lost her sight and following that, the family alarm went off.

-Glaucoma is a group of eye diseases that damage the optic nerve and progressively reduce peripheral vision.
+Glaucoma is a group of eye diseases that damage the optic nerve and cause a progressive loss of peripheral vision.
 The optic nerve is responsible for transmitting visual information from the eye to the brain.

-Although any vision lost due to glaucoma cannot be recovered, with an early diagnosis, regular monitoring and treatment the condition can be controlled and further vision loss prevented.
+Although vision lost due to glaucoma cannot be restored, early diagnosis, regular monitoring, and treatment can slow the disease and prevent further visual deterioration.

 Intraocular pressure